albertony/blushell/README.md

 ### /reboot

 Rebooting the player device is possible via the Web API, not the REST API.
-Using the basic web interface, http://<device_address>/reboot will give you an interactive user interface with buttons Yes and No (parameter `noheader=1` can be added for an even more minimalistic and stand-alone web interface, without the navigation menu on top).
-An HTTP Post request with parameter `yes` will trigger the actual reboot.
+Using the basic web interface, `http://<device_address>/reboot` will give you an interactive user interface with buttons Yes and No. Parameter `noheader=1` can be added for an even more minimalistic and stand-alone web interface, without the navigation menu on top.
+Sending a HTTP Post request with parameter `yes` trigger the actual reboot, so you can use this from a non-interactive script etc.

 ### /diag